 3. Comparing Vendors

 You can now begin comparing once you have received responses from the vendors.
-You can make a list of the benefits and drawbacks of working with each prospective vendor.
+You can list the benefits and drawbacks of working with each prospective vendor.

 4. Risk Assessment